 Note: The cooking time depends on the thickness of the potatoes and how full the basket is.

-The two biggest problems with cooking potato chips at home is that they burn quickly or are soggy in the middle.
+The two biggest problems with cooking potato chips at home are that they burn quickly or are soggy in the middle.
 Some simple tips will help you to avoid the issue.

-Slice the potatoes thinly and evenly: Uneven slices can cause some potatoes overcooked and burnt while others are still soggy.
+Slice the potatoes thinly and evenly: Uneven slices can cause some potatoes to overcook and burn while others are still soggy.
 Thicker slices take longer to cook, and are more easily to get dark spots on the surface while the middle is still soggy.
 Using a mandolin slicer is the best way to avoid this problem.

 Dry your potato slices completely: If there’s still some moisture on the surface when adding the slices into the basket, they’re more likely to get soggy.
 Also make sure you rinse them properly and get rid of the starch before you dry them.

 Don’t fill your basket too full: I find it’s best to cook one potato at a time (slices from one potato).
 When the basket is too full, the chips get cooked unevenly, making some burnt while others are still soft and soggy.